demisto/content/Packs/Arcanna/Integrations/ArcannaAI/README.md

-Arcanna integration for using the power of AI in SOC This integration was integrated and tested with version 1.0 and above of Arcanna.AI
+Arcanna integration for using the power of AI in SOC This integration was integrated and tested with version xx of Arcanna.AI

 ## Configure Arcanna.AI on Cortex XSOAR